Ericsson/dataplanebook/src/stats/stats.rst

 budget to spend on solving the statistics problem.
 On the other hand, the fewer cycles spent on any per-packet task the better.
-The primary business value of the data plane comes from the core data plane function, and only small minority of the CPU cycles should be spent on statistics - an auxiliary function.
+The primary business value of the data plane comes from the core data plane function, and only a small minority of the CPU cycles should be spent on statistics - an auxiliary function.

 The number of counters updated per packet will range from somewhere around a handful for low latency, low touch applications, up into the